sdetweil/samplePlugin/readme.md

     All of the angular controller logic (data binding) for your plugin.
     This must be manually included in a script tag in the main index.html.
     It is acceptable to write Node here.
-    * the controller requests info from the service, and places that in the scope data that the index.html will access to display
+    * The controller requests info from the service, and places that in the scope data that the index.html will access to display
 - service.js - *optional*, typically used for gathering data
     should your plugin need an angular service
     This must be manually included in a script tag in the main index.html
     * the service accesses the configuration data for this plugin and returns a text string to the caller
-- plugin.css - *optional* if you want to customize  the look and feel of your pl the Cascading StyleSheet file dedicated to this plugin the entries here should start with your plugin name, preceded by a dot .samplePlugin (using the sample plugin name)
+- plugin.css - *optional* if you want to customize  the look and feel of your plugin.
+    The Cascading StyleSheet file dedicated to this plugin, the entries here should start with your plugin name, preceded by a dot .samplePlugin (using the sample plugin name)